 Doug is registered to practice before the United States Patent and Trademark Office.
 He particularly enjoys working with clients to complete the process of acquiring and/or commercializing intellectual property assets as well as portfolio management, licensing and transactional matters.
-Doug is ranked in Band 1 (the top band) for intellectual property law by the highly regarded Chambers USA: America’s Leading Lawyers for Business 2016, and he was selected for inclusion in The Best Lawyers in America® 2016 for Technology Law.
-Managing IP has ranked Doug as an IP Star in 2014 and 2015.
-Doug was also selected by attorney peers for inclusion in Oklahoma Super Lawyers–Rising Stars Edition (2010).
+Doug is ranked in Band 1 (the top band) for intellectual property law by the highly regarded Chambers USA: America’s Leading Lawyers for Business 2018, and he was selected for inclusion in The Best Lawyers in America® 2018 for Technology Law.
+In 2016, he was one of only 30 Intellectual Property lawyers in the country to be chosen as a BTI Client Service

 Doug’s scientific background has focused on all areas of biotechnology and life sciences (including molecular biology, cell biology, glycobiology, biochemistry, developmental biology, immunology, microbiology, virology, and genetics; pharmaceutical compositions; molecular diagnostics and techniques; medical devices and equipment) as well as chemistry and chemical engineering.
 Doug has significant experience in providing strategic and tactical intellectual property counsel to individual clients, universities, large pharmaceutical and manufacturing companies, and start-up biotechnology companies.